-[43] The zones of highest background seismicity rates correspond to the zone of high stress accumulation on the tectonic boundaries such as the large transfer fault zones along the eastern part of Longitudinal Valley and northern region of Ryukyu trench beneath which are boundary of Eurasian Plate and subducting Philippine Sea Plate.
-On the other hand, the regions of the highest clustering seismicity rate correspond to the aftershock area of strong earthquakes.
-The contrast of above two seismicity rates is enhanced by taking ratio of the clustering seismicity rate to the total seismicity rate (clustering ratio), and its geological interpretation has been discussed in relation to the known major strikeslip faults in Taiwan.
-In particular, comparison of these data leads to the following remarks: (1) the central-western and the southwestern inland areas have high clustering ratio accompanied by large transfer fault zones, especially for the central-western area.
-(2) The high clustering ratio area at the eastern offshore has a series of major right-lateral faults.
+[53] The zones of highest background seismicity rates correspond to the zones of high stress accumulation on the tectonic boundaries, such as the large transfer fault zones along the eastern part of Longitudinal Valley and the northern region of the Ryukyu trench, beneath which lies the boundary of the Eurasian plate and the subducting Philippine plate.
+On the other hand, the regions of highest clustering seismicity rate correspond to the aftershock area of strong earthquakes.
+The contrast of the above two seismicity rates is enhanced by taking the ratio of the clustering seismicity rate to the total seismicity rate (clustering ratio).
+Its geological interpretation has also been discussed in relation to the known major strike-slip faults in Taiwan.
+In particular, comparison of these data leads to the following remarks: (1) The central western and the southwestern inland areas have a high clustering ratio accompanied by large transfer fault zones, especially with regards the central western area.
+(2) The high clustering ratio area at the eastern offshore area has a series of major rightlateral faults.
 (3) The high clustering ratio of the southeastern offing area may be related to a strike-slip fault trace.

-[44] The temporal features of the background seismicity in the central inland regions show conspicuously quiet period up to several decades before the recovery of the activity and then the 1999 Chi-Chi earthquake, while other major seismic regions remain active stationarily.
-If the principal stress field of each region based on the local tectonic structures prevails the mechanisms of the receiver faults, these difference can be explained by the changes in Coulomb failure stresses caused by the precursory aseismic slips that is assumed to have occurred in an deeper part of the Chi-Chi earthquake fault.
-From these we can see that only central western Taiwan inland area becomes stress shadow.
+[54] The temporal features of the background seismicity in the central inland regions show a conspicuously quiet period lasting up to several decades, prior to recovery of the activity, culminating in the 1999 Chi-Chi earthquake, while other major seismic regions remain active stationarily.
+Assuming precursory slips in the deeper part of the Chi-Chi earthquake fault, we can explain these different seismicity patterns by changes in Coulomb failure stresses.
+From these we can see that only central western area of inland Taiwan becomes a stress shadow.